Devviratt/Online-Notes-Sharing-System-Project-PHP/README.md

 # Online-Notes-Sharing-System-Project-PHP

+>Download The Zip File
+>And Extract Them And
+>Then Follow The belo Steps

 How to run the Online Notes Sharing System Project using PHP and MySQL

 1. Download the project zip file